 He just does it.

-Brian's narrative that brings a feeling of him talking to just you, is completed with short anecdotes and quotes by partners, friends and artists.
+Brian‘s narrative that brings a feeling of him talking to just you, is completed with short anecdotes and quotes by partners, friends and artists.
 And besides that you get the occasional interview with prominent members of the scene like James Hetfield (Metallica), Johan Hegg (Amon Amarth), Chris Barnes (ex-Cannibal Corpse, Six Feet Under), John Bush (Armored Saint) and many others to get an extra glance behind the scenes.
-What I very much appreciated, was the effort and care that went into making sure that every anecdote or interview was related with that main story that followed upon it.
-This way those anecdotes and interviews never felt distracting and rather became a nice segue to bring the story together.
-The only thing that I maybe missed a little bit in a book like this, were maybe a few pictures of certain things that took place throughout history to illustrate things, but that's a rather small complaint.
+What I very much appreciated, was the care that was put in to every time match the anecdote or interview in some way with was coming next in the regular text.
+This way it never felt as if you were taken aside for a bit of side info, but rather got drawn in more by the natural feeling segue ways.
+The only thing that I maybe missed a little bit in a book like this, were maybe a few pictures of certain things that took place throughout history to illustrate things, but that’s a rather small thing.

 Besides his music, he isn’t afraid to steer towards other ventures that still have a link with heavy metal like comedy, hockey,… And all of the 35 year history of Metal Blade Records with its struggles and almost end when the CD was replacing vinyls, gave Brian a unique and rather positive outlook on what the future brings for music and record companies.
 Instead of the classic complaining that things are not going well, towards the end of the book, he looks at what will be possible and how the music business will evolve to deal with it.
 A most refreshing take on things!